dyllan500/Microcorruption-Write-Up/Write-Ups.md

 ## Whitehorse

 If we enter a password greater than 16 characters we get the error "insn address unaligned" again meaning we are overwriting the instruction pointer.
-Unlike the level, *enter old  level, there is no function we can call to unlock the door.
-This means we need to make out own function that unlocks the door.
+Unlike the level, Hanoi, there is no function we can call to unlock the door.
+This means we need to make our own function that unlocks the door.
 How we will do this is be looking in the manual for the different types of interrupts.
 The 0x7f interrupt will unlock the door for us, and it doesn't require any arguments to do so.
 Now we can use the assembly tool to assemble our function and get it's shell code, 30127f00b0123245.
 Next we will enter the alphabet and see where we overwrite the instruction pointer at.
 The instruction pointer this time has 5251 or RQ in it.
 This means the instruction pointer is overwritten after exactly 16 characters.
 Now we need to tell it where to point to which the stack where the user entered password is, is a great place because our shellcode will be there.
 Looking at the memory dump window we see that the user entered password is located at 3aae.
 Which means that needs to be after 16 characters in the password.
 The shellcode we have only takes up 8 characters, so we need 8 more to pad the password with.
 Entering the our created password solves the challenge.

 ```asm
 push #0x7f